Harry Kingman

-Henry Lees "Harry" Kingman (April 3, 1892 – December 27, 1982) was a first baseman in Major League Baseball.
-He played briefly for the New York Yankees in 1914.
+Henry Lees "Harry" Kingman (April 3, 1892 – December 27, 1982) was an American professional baseball first baseman.
+He played briefly in the major leagues for the New York Yankees in 1914.
 In later life, he worked against racial discrimination while working within institutions associated with the University of California, Berkeley and in retirement.

 Early life

 Harry Kingman was born in Tianjin to two western missionaries.
 In 1899, his father became a chaplain at Pomona College, and Harry eventually attended school there, becoming a star in five sports: baseball, basketball, tennis, track, and swimming.
 He signed his first major league contract, with the Washington Senators, in June 1914.

-Major League Baseball
+Major league baseball

-Before making his major league debut, Kingman was traded to the New York Yankees.
+Frank Chance, watching Kingman work out during a game between the New York Yankees and the Senators, was impressed with his performance and asked Clark Griffith if he could get traded to the Yankees.
+Griffith agreed to the deal on June 29, knowing that the Senators already had a first baseman.
 He was originally a first baseman, but manager Frank Chance attempted to convert him into a pitcher.
 That did not work out and Kingman eventually appeared in only one game in the field and three as a pinch hitter during July and August 1914.
 He went 0-for-3 at the plate with two strikeouts and one walk.

 Kingman was the first major league player to have been born in China.
 Until 2016, he was the only MLB player to have been born in China.
 Austin Brice, who debuted in 2016, was born in British Hong Kong in 1992.
 Kingman was the only Asian-born player from any country to appear in MLB until Japanese pitcher Masanori Murakami pitched for the San Francisco Giants in 1964.

-Kingman stood at 6'1" and weighed 165 lbs.
+Kingman stood at 73 in and weighed 165 lb.